Sodas and Other Sugary Drinks Cause Americans Tobe Sicker and Die Younger

 Sodas and Sugary Drinks Are Killers, Whether You're Over, Or Under Weight

-In a new study just released, Cambridge University, researchers, have confirmed what most Naturopaths, holistic practitioners and alternative medical doctors have been sounding warning alarms about for the last fifty years.
-Drinking soda's and sugary drinks on a regular basis raise a person's chances of developing type 2 diabetes and many other sicknesses and diseases, as well as bringing on an early death.
+In a new study just released, Cambridge University, researchers, have confirmed what most Naturopaths, holistic practitioners, and alternative medical doctors have been sounding warning alarms about for the last fifty years.
+Drinking soda's and sugary drinks on a regular basis raise a person's chances of developing type 2 diabetes and many other sicknesses and diseases, as well as bringing on early death.

 The researchers reviewed 17 studies that covered more than a quarter million adults without diabetes, in the US and England.
 The data they garnered from the studies published on Ovid, PubMed, Web of Knowledge and Embase.
 The researchers have confirmed that the consumption of sugar-sweetened beverages and type 2 diabetes are linked, without the weight of the person being a factor, in the onset of the disease.

 The compilation of their findings confirmed, even drinking one sugary drink each day, for ten years, will increase your risk of developing type 2 diabetes.
 In fact, your chances of developing the disease range from 13% - 18%, depending on your weight, with those being overweight, more likely to be in the 18% range.

 Every Doctor All Ready Knows Sugary Drinks Are Killers

 A recent study coming out of the Friedman School of Nutrition Science, at Tufts University in Boston, estimates 184,000 people die each year, from health problems related to consuming sodas and other sugary drinks.
 Study after study has shown sodas and other sugary drinks, especially those with high fructose corn syrup, promote disease and are causing deaths, real killers, known to:

 - Exacerbate pancreatic cancer growth